-In consultation with the practicum advisor, students select a practical field experience to further develop and apply their skills in a professional or organizational setting of their choice.
-Working with an on-site instructor/mentor in the student's community, students will demonstrate their ability to apply theory to practice and analyze situations using knowledge gained from previous coursework.
+In consultation with the practicum faculty, students develop a practical field experience to further engage and apply their skills in a professional or organizational setting of their choice.
+Working with a site supervisor in the student's community, students demonstrate their ability to apply theory to practice and analyze situations using knowledge gained from previous coursework.